NNCA

 • Annual Board of Directors meeting (April or May) – These Board meetings are held in person or via video conferencing dependent on Board decision.
 The location will be determined each year.
 In this meeting, the Board reviews financial, policy, committee reports and recommendations, including those submitted by the NNCA Chapters.
 This meeting is held prior to the Annual Membership Meeting in order to prepare presentations for the membership and identify any business that may require the membership to vote.

-• Strategic Planning meeting (January) – These Board meetings are held via video conference call.
+• Strategic Planning meeting (September/October) – These Board meetings are held via video conference call.

 Login for More Info